NVIDIA/nv-ingest/README.md

 Beyond inspecting the results, you can read them into something like a llama-index or langchain document query pipeline:

-Please also checkout our [demo using a retrieval pipeline on build.nvidia.com](https://build.nvidia.com/nvidia/multimodal-pdf-data-extraction-for-enterprise-rag) to query over document content pre-extracted w/ NVIDIA Ingest.
+Please also check out our [demo using a retrieval pipeline on build.nvidia.com](https://build.nvidia.com/nvidia/multimodal-pdf-data-extraction-for-enterprise-rag) to query over document content pre-extracted with NVIDIA Ingest.

 ## Third Party License Notice: